ethanokamura/perfectline/src/content/linked-list/indexing.md

 ## Indexing
 Ok, so after all that, let's write our indexing operation.
 This will take the parameter of an index to loop to.
 We will want to do the following:
-1. Make sure the index is in the bounds of our linked list.
+1. Make sure the index is within the bounds of our linked list.
 2. Create a node pointing to our head node.
 3. Iterate through the list until we reach the desired index
-4. Return the data at that index.
+4. Return the data to that index.
 ```cpp
 // allows indexing functionality
 T &operator[](std::size_t index) const {